otrebski/sbt-flaky/README.md

 ## History trends

-Currently only simple text report on history trends is supported.
+Simple text and HTML report on history trends is supported.

+Below is example of history report as text:
 ```
 [info] [info]  History trends:
 [info] [info] New cases: